mdi-group/mdi-group.github.io/_pages/people.md

 groups of Aron Walsh and John Harding, flipping cheestakes in 99 Miles to Philly and the man behind the burger vending machine in Dublin's famous Ilac Centre.

-Keith serves as an associate editor of npj Computational Materials and on the editorial board of Machine Learning Science and Technology.
+Keith serves as deputy editor of npj Computational Materials and on the editorial board of Machine Learning Science and Technology.
 Keith is an active developer of several open source materials design packages [SMACT](https://smact.readthedocs.io/en/latest/introduction.html), [SuperResTomo](https://superres-tomo.readthedocs.io/en/latest/about.html), [MacroDensity](https://github.com/WMD-group/MacroDensity) and a strong advocate of open science.